-Net change in fund balances - total governmental funds \$ 413,373 Governmental funds defer revenues that do not provide current financial resour However, the Statement of Activities recognizes such revenues at their net realizable value when earned, regardless of when received • 1,068,984 Governmental funds report capital outlay as expenditures.
-However, in the Statement of Activities the cost of those assets are allocated over their estimuseful lives and reported as depreciation expense.
-This is the amount by whice capital outlay was greater than depreciation.
-Capital outlay 7,590,452 Depreciation expense (6,424,746) Amortization expense (7,966) 1,157,740 The net effect of various miscellaneous transactions involving capital assets (i.e., sales, trade-ins, donations, and transfers) is to decrease net position.
-(660,624) The issuance of long-term debt (e.g., bonds, capital leases) provides current find resources to governmental funds, while the repayment of the principal of lon debt consumes the current financial resources of governmental funds.
+Net change in fund balances - total governmental funds \$ 413,373

+Governmental funds defer revenues that do not provide current financial resonance, the Statement of Activities recognizes such revenues at their net realizable value when earned, regardless of when received 1,068,984

+Governmental funds report capital outlay as expenditures.
+However, in the Statement of Activities the cost of those assets are allocated over their est useful lives and reported as depreciation expense.
+This is the amount by we capital outlay was greater than depreciation.

+Capital outlay 7,590,452

+Depreciation expense (6,424,746)

+Amortization expense (7,966) 1,157,740

+The net effect of various miscellaneous transactions involving capital assets (i.e., sales, trade-ins, donations, and transfers) is to decrease net position.
+(660,624)

+The issuance of long-term debt (e.g., bonds, capital leases) provides current to resources to governmental funds, while the repayment of the principal of logical debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
-This amount represents issued during the current fiscal year and scheduled principal payments on existing debt.
-Long-term debt principal repayments 1,234,919 g-term er 1,234,919 Some expenses reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
-Net pension liability and related deferrals Net OPEB liability and related deferrals 4,085 Accrued interest payable 48,622 Accrued compensated absences payable 20,574 Lease principal paid 7,880 Lease proceeds (29,031) Amortization of bond premium 53,172 490,210 Change in net position of governmental activities \$ 3,704,602
+This amount represent issued during the current fiscal year and scheduled principal payments on existing debt. ong-term her 1,234,919

+Long-term debt principal repayments 1,234,919 Some expenses reported in the Statement of Activities do not require the use current financial resources and therefore are not reported as expenditures

+governmental funds.

+Net pension liability and related deferrals 384,908

+Net OPEB liability and related deferrals 4,085

+Accrued interest payable 48,622

+Accrued compensated absences payable 20,574

+Lease principal paid 7,880

+Lease proceeds (29,031)

+Amortization of bond premium 53,172 490,210

+470,210

+Change in net position of governmental activities \$ 3,704,602